 - Common Cause – As a group, Groton businesses and farms are able to identify opportunities for one-time or recurring events that benefit the residents and businesses (e.g., Shop Groton Local).

 - Business Advocacy – The GBA is used as a means of advocating for businesses in general or for a specific business before Town boards, and often Town Meetings.

 - Community Service – The GBA does many positive things in the community (see GBA programs below).
 As a member, you’ll enjoy the benefits of the equity that the GBA builds with Groton residents.
 It is considerably more effective to serve the community as part of a group than it is to do so individually.
 Over time, giving back to the community is not only good karma, it is good business.

 When & Where?

 The GBA usually meets on the 3rd Wednesday of each month, from September to June (on hiatus for July and August).
-Meetings are held in the mornings (breakfast) and evenings (dinner) at local establishments, and are usually catered by the meeting host, a local restaurant or a professional caterer.
+Meetings are held at 5:00pm at local establishments, and are usually catered by the meeting host, a local restaurant or a professional caterer.
 The agenda at the meetings can vary, but can always be counted on to provide an informative program.
 Meeting dates and times are on the GBA Calendar.

 The Executive Committee of the GBA is made up of five officers: President, Treasurer, Membership, Social Media and Events.
 The Board of Directors is made up of the Executive Committee, and up to seven other GBA members.
 The Executive Committee and the Board of Directors serve a one-year term.
 The administrative year begins on September 1st, and ends on August 31st.